Introduction

 Personal car ownership contributes to traffic congestion, higher energy use, and greater resource consumption.
 One approach to increasing transportation sustainability is decreasing the number of vehicles on the road via car-sharing and ride-sharing services.

-Car-sharing programs allow many people to access the exact vehicle when needed, scaling down the total number of cars required for a community.
+Car-sharing programs allow multiple people to use the same vehicle when needed, reducing the total number of cars a community requires.
 Fewer cars means fewer cars produced, fewer emissions, and less urban pollution.

 Transportation network services like Uber and Lyft provide more sustainable mobility options, especially with electric or hybrid vehicles.
 If done right, shared mobility can significantly decrease the per-passenger impact on the environment from individuals’ daily travels.